SarthakV7/TableConvo_AI/README.md

 - **SQL Database Integration**: Directly queries and analyzes SQL databases to provide data-driven responses.
 - **Data Visualization Suggestions**: Offers appropriate chart type recommendations based on conversation context.
 - **Dynamic Database Loading**: Flexibly works with various data sources and adapts to changing data structures.
+- **SQL Query Transparency**: Provides users with the exact SQL queries used to extract data for the chatbot's responses, promoting transparency and trust.

 ## Tech Stack